ncatlab/nlab-content/pages/3/6/7/5/5763/content.md

 We shall call this ringed topos the **Bohr topos** of $A$.

-This terminology is meant to indicate that one may think of this construction as formalizing faithfully and usefully a heuristic that has been emphasized by [[Nils Bohr]] -- one of the founding fathers of [[quantum mechanics]] -- and is known as the _doctrine of classical concepts_ ([Scheibe](#Scheibe)) in [[quantum mechanics]].
+This terminology is meant to indicate that one may think of this construction as formalizing faithfully and usefully a heuristic that has been emphasized by [[Nils Bohr]] -- one of the founding fathers of [[quantum mechanics]] -- and is known as the _doctrine of classical concepts_ ([Scheibe 1973](#Scheibe73)) in [[quantum mechanics]].
 This states that  nonclassical/noncommutative as the [[logic]]/[[geometry]] of quantum mechanics may be, it is to be probed and detected by classical/commutative logic/geometry.

 Namely in terms of the Bohr topos we have the following equivalent reformulations of the foundational facts about quantum physics discussed above, now internally in $Bohr(A)$.